ellipsis/ellipsis-compiler/README.md

 #### Syntax
 Ellipsis-Compiler uses specially formatted comments for its syntax.
-This will preserve syntax highlighting/checks and makes it possible to have files that also work if they aren't compiled.
+This will preserve syntax-highlighting/checks and makes it possible to have files that also work if they aren't compiled.

 By default the `#` symbol is used to indicate comments, but this can be altered